usystems/webling-plugins/README.md

 	}
 }
 ```
-A Weblig plugin consists of two parst
+A Weblig plugin consists of two parts

 ### The plugin configuration